Movie Review: Fast Five (2011)

 Actually that last stunt is pretty cool.
 Time slows, the sound cuts except for the wind, Dom and Brian begin to back out of the car flying through space.

-Parts of it aren’t bad, actually.
+Parts of the movie aren’t bad, actually.
 Justin Lin knows how to direct an action sequence, and the script by Chris Morgan shows some wit.
 So there’s $10 million in drug money in 10 different locations.
 Do they rob each one?
 BO-ring!
 Instead they bust into one drugspot and burn the money.
 This forces Reyes to gather all his money into one safe location.
 Unfortunately that safe location is a police station.

 By this point, Dom has gathered his team of experts.
 That’s one of my favorite cinematic devices, actually, gathering a team of experts, but like everything else here it’s done quick and sloppy.
 Roman Pearce (Tyrese Gibson) is supposed to be the fast talker, for example, but he’s hardly Chris Tucker, and Tej (Ludacris), the safecracker, constantly one-ups him.
 Gisele (Gal Gadot) is supposed to be the utilities and weapons specialist, but she’s a hottie, Miss Israel 2004, and her most memorable moment is getting Reyes’ palm print, needed to crack the safe, on her ass.
 Good work, girl.
 Meanwhile, poor Han (Sung Kang), is supposed to be “the chameleon.”
 He supposed to blend in with the crowd.
 Really?
 In Rio?
 And how is that a talent?
 Saddest talent in the world.
 Might as well hire Joe Lieberman for the role.